Vocabulary Related to Films – Genres, Useful Words & Phrases (B2–C1)

 Box office

-Useful Phrases for Talking about Films
+Useful phrases for talking about films

 - The acting was outstanding.

-- The ending was a bit disappointing.
+- The plot was a bit weak.

-- It’s not my cup of tea.
+- It’s not really my cup of tea.

 - I was on the edge of my seat.